Chrisocal21/cfolio/COMMANDS.md

 ```bash
 npm install
 ```
-Installs all project dependencies from `package.json`.
+**What it does:** Installs all project dependencies from `package.json`.

+**Details:**
+- Downloads packages from npm registry
+- Creates `node_modules/` folder with all dependencies
+- Generates `package-lock.json` for reproducible builds
+- Installs both dependencies and devDependencies
+- Typical install time: 20-60 seconds
+- Required after cloning repo or pulling package.json changes

+**When to use:** First time setting up project, after pulling changes that modified package.json, or when node_modules is deleted.

 ### Update Packages
 ```bash
 npm update
 ```
-Updates all packages to their latest compatible versions.
+**What it does:** Updates all packages to their latest compatible versions.

+**Details:**
+- Updates packages within version ranges specified in package.json
+- Respects semantic versioning (^14.0.0 updates to 14.x.x, not 15.x.x)
+- Updates package-lock.json with new versions
+- Safer than manually editing package.json
+- Does not update to breaking changes (major versions)
+- Test thoroughly after updating

+**When to use:** Monthly maintenance, security updates, or getting latest patches and features.

 ### Check for Outdated Packages
 ```bash